artmaster82/artmaster82/README.md

 20 | He/Him | Gay | Auckland, New Zealand

-## Commissions
+## Custom bots
-I am open to commissions for new private Discord bots.
-Have a chat to me on Discord (artmaster82#0001).
+If you need a Discord bot, have a chat to me on Discord (artmaster82#0001).

 Disclamer: Your bot's code will be viewable here, however ***it is not intended to be executed yourself.*** All bots will be hosted myself.